If you’re invited round to your friend’s place for the first time, it’s probably a good idea not to ask them for money.

 Mapping up your buyer’s ideal journey will help you develop a structured content creation process.
 You’ll be able to start scheduling regular development of content targeted at helping subscribers at each stage.
 By segmenting your subscribers based on your analytics, you can deliver more relevant, personalised content to each group.

-But just remember, there's hundreds of thousands of journeys that your customers can take to get to that add-to-cart moment.
-Don't get hunkered down in the detail.
+But just remember, there are hundreds of thousands of journeys that your customers can take to get to that add-to-cart moment.
+Don’t get hunkered down in the detail.

 Step #3.
 Recap